-Hostas prefer an inch (2.5 cm) of water a week, whether it’s from rainfall or irrigation.
+Hostas prefer an inch (2.5 cm) of water a week, whether from rainfall or irrigation.
 If you water by hand, do so early in the day.
 Burnt leaf tips and drooping leaves are signals of inadequate water.

 Rich, slightly acidic, well-draining soil produces the best Hostas.
-Add organic matter such as compost, manure, leaf mold or peat moss when preparing the planting hole.
-Mix well and do not let manure contact the roots directly, because this can cause discoloration of the leaves.
+When preparing the planting hole, add organic matter such as compost, manure, leaf mold, or peat moss.
+Mix well, and do not let manure contact the roots directly because this can cause discoloration of the leaves.

-Apply a 10-10-10 or 5-10-5 all-purpose fertilizer according to package directions if the soil is poor.
+If the soil is poor, apply a 10-10-10 or 5-10-5 all-purpose fertilizer according to package directions.
 Otherwise, topdress with well-rotted manure or compost.

 Mulch in spring.
-In cold-winter areas, add a mulch of straw or leaves again in fall after the ground has frozen.
+In cold-winter areas, add a mulch of straw or leaves again in the fall after the ground has frozen.

 Watch for slugs and snails, which eat small holes in Hosta leaves.
-Fill jar lids with beer and submerge in soil, slugs will climb in and drown.
-Alternatively, surround Hostas with coarse sand and broken egg shells, slugs do not like to crawl over sharp, rough surfaces.
+Fill jar lids with beer and submerge in soil.
+Slugs will climb in and drown.
+Alternatively, surround Hostas with coarse sand and broken eggshells.
+Slugs do not like to crawl over sharp, rough surfaces.
 Grow Hostas in pots standing on stone or cement.

 - Back to genus Hosta

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin